-Nytol product is a caramel flavoured oral solution containing diphenhydramine hydrochloride at a concentration of 10mg/5ml.
+Nytol product is a caramel-flavored oral solution containing diphenhydramine hydrochloride at a concentration of 10mg/5ml.
 Each 5ml of Nytol contains 10mg of diphenhydramine.
-Nytol liquid is licensed as medicines to help with sleeping problems on a temporary basis.
+Nytol liquid is licensed as medicine to help with sleeping problems on a temporary basis.

 Nytol solution is not recommended for children under the age of 16.

 Nytol Liquid: A Review Of Dosage

 When used as a sleep aid recommended dose for Nyol liquid is: